gautampk95/extended_bc5/README.md

 This project primarily focuses on the key results obtained from my thesis work in R, comparing them with the implementations in Python as demonstrated throughout this project.
 The repository contains a Python code file that demonstrates the implementation of the [Extended BC.5 models](https://github.com/gautampk95/extended_bc5/blob/main/ext_bc5_python_.ipynb) in various scenarios.
 Additionally, another Python code file is provided for reference, showing the [coefficients estimated](https://github.com/gautampk95/extended_bc5/blob/main/drm_3models_on_all_data_.ipynb) using three different Dose-Response models for varying pressure and particle sizes.

 **Note**: The training and test data used cannot be disclosed here, as they are proprietary to the researchers who collected them in real-time.
 The dataset names mentioned in the code files are provided solely for reference.
+The focus is on defining functions and the overall implementation in Python.

 ## Proposed Extended BC.5 method
 In the thesis work, the extended BC.5 method comprised 5 functions in its formulation, as shown below: